xu-ellen/disastertrackerhacker/README.md

-Welcome!
+# Disaster Tracker Hacker

-Natural Disaster Tracker Hacker is an accurate, highly-functional projective application that processes vast aggregates of historical data to produce models governing natural disaster risk of the user's location.
+Disaster Tracker Hacker is an accurate, highly-functional projective application that processes vast aggregates of historical data to produce models governing natural disaster risk of the user's location.
 Our models rely on heavily-layered regression simulations, trained rigorously on tens of thousands of historical data entries pertaining to hurricanes, forest fires,